About

 A few years ago, I left my 9–6 job working in the finance sector, packed an admittedly too large bag, and took off, retracing the steps of places I had visited when I was a child and exploring entirely new frontiers.

-Over time, the bags have become smaller and more optimized.
-To the point that all I need is a small computer to write and remain connected to the world while exploring the rest of the world.
-For this reason, I feel like I have become the nomad laptop and I will let it take over from here and explain its journey:
+Over time, the bags have become smaller, to the point that all I need is a small computer to write while exploring the rest of the world.
+The desire to explore has only increased though, and I can confidently say that I am addicted to wanderlust.

 I have spent most of my time inside, navigating the endless waters of the self.
 In there, time is perceived to run slower.
 I had become so ancient that I would not remember the origins of my journey, but throughout each voyage, memories would constantly emerge, floating to the surface.